 Children in a hip spica are entitled to a blue badge.
 This is because the hip spica is classed as bulky medical equipment.
 I am crap at parking.
 Disabled bays make parking easier plus there is enough room to get Harper in and out the car.
 It’s a win-win situation in my eyes!
 On a side note we didn’t apply for a blue badge in the end as I’m lazy and on the days I have Chase with me we can use his blue badge instead.

 Finally the main positive about Harper being in a hip spica and the one i remind myself of everyday.
 Hip spicas are a temporary thing, even if she needs further surgery’s down the line.
-The hip spica cast wont always be needed so Harper wont always require extra.
+The hip spica cast wont always be needed so Harper wont always require extra care.
 Chances are the surgery will work and she will lead a hip problem free life.
 Even in a worst case scenario of the surgery not working I’m pretty sure Harper would still lead a very active life.
 Already living with a child with severe disabilities makes this point easy for me to see.
 I believe it’s the number one thing to remind yourself of on a daily basis if you’re also undergoing hip spica treatment for your child.

 If you’ve been through hip spica treatment with your child did you find any other positives during the treatment to help get you through?
 If so comment below!